familiar/Bedwars-Bot/README.md

 A Bedwars Bot made for Hypixel, compatibility with Fours and Dreams modes.
 Has resource sharing, defense, failsafes, and requeuing.
 Coded in Macro / Keybind mod for 1.12.2 Liteloader + Forge.

 # Important Notes
-- USE at your own risk.
-I am not responsible if you are punished.
 - Even though I was NEVER banned using this bot, me publicing this code will probably lead to it's patch.
+This is intended to bring attention to the problem so it can be fixed.
+If you choose to use this and get punished, I am not responsible.

 # Getting Started
 1. First, download and extract this repository.